FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/navigating-the-scene.md

 **1. Orbit**
 ![](./images/orbit-tool.png)
-Right click and drag, or use the orbit tool from the navigation toolbar to click drag the left mouse button to orbit.
+Right click and drag, or use the orbit tool from the navigation toolbar to click drag the left mouse button to orbit around the model.

 **2. Zoom**
 ![](./images/zoom.png)